paperless-ngx/paperless-ngx/docs/setup.rst

 		Additionally, only i386 or amd64 based hosts are supported right now, i.e. installation on arm hosts will fail.

 1. Install ansible 2.7+ on the management node.
-    This may be the target host paperless-ng is being installed on or any remote host which can access the target host.
+    This may be the target host paperless-ngx is being installed on or any remote host which can access the target host.
     For further details, check the ansible `inventory <https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html>`_ documentation.

     On Debian and Ubuntu, the official repositories should provide a suitable version: